Firasse123/TP3_EVENT/README.md

 - All list/find endpoints include soft-deleted rows (`withDeleted: true`).
 - Versioned endpoints use URI versioning (`/v1` and `/v2`).
 - Routes in controllers extend a generic CRUD controller that adds `GET /filter/date`.
+- Event-driven CV history is central to auditability and webhook notifications.